 \subsection{\textbf{Static Transmitter - Moving Receiver Setup}}

-After static transmitter-receiver experiments, we have extended our experiments with a much challenging scenario, a moving receiver scenario.
+After static transmitter-receiver experiments, we have extended our experiments with a more challenging scenario, a moving receiver scenario.
 With the help of this experiment, we aim to evaluate the performance of our approach when the signals are received from a moving vehicle at a known location.
-During the experiments, we drive our vehicle on the right lane toward the location where we collected the static data and record the road using the camera on the vehicle.
-Fig. \ref{moving} shows a caption from the video record while we are collecting data along the road.
+During the experiments, we drive our vehicle in the right lane toward the location where we collected the static data and record the road using the camera on the vehicle.
+Fig. \ref{moving} shows a caption from the video recorded while we are collecting data along the road.
 The video can also be found at \cite{dataset}.